-Problem Cause Solution Detector housing is humid.
+Problem Cause Solution Image acquisition not possible.
+Detector is not properly initialized.
+Initialize the detector via the SIM- PLON API.
+(See API Reference) Detector housing is humid.
 Ambient humidity around the detector exceeds the operating conditions.
 Shut down the detector immediately and check the humidity.
 Power up the detector only when the ambient humidity has been reduced.